 Hexafluorophosphoric acid is used as a catalyst.
 It is also used as a metal cleaner and chemical polishing agent for the formation of protective coatings of metal surfaces..

 Thermal decomposition of diazonium hexafluorophosphates often gives better results in the synthesis of aryl fluorides than the classical Balz-Schiemann method via the tetrafluoroborates (see Tetrafluoroboric acid, L14037).
 For an example, see: Org.
 Synth.
 Coll., 5, 133 (1973).

 Fatal if swallowed.
 Fatal in contact with skin.
+Causes severe skin burns and eye damage.
 Fatal if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.

 Do not breathe dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
+Do not get in eyes, on skin, or on clothing.
+Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
+Use only outdoors or in a well-ventilated area.
+Wear protective gloves/protective clothing/eye protection/face protection.
+Wear respiratory protection.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Specific treatment is urgent (see label).
+Immediately call a POISON CENTER or doctor/physician.
 Rinse mouth.
-Remove/Take off immediately all contaminated clothing.
-Store locked up.
-Dispose of contents/ container in accordance with local/regional/national/international regulations.
+Do NOT induce vomiting.
+Wash contaminated clothing before reuse.
+Dispose of contents/ container to an approved waste disposal plant